Freakwill/pyrimidine/paper/paper.md

 `Pyrimidine` fully utilizes the OOP and meta-programming capabilities of Python, making the design of the APIs and the extension of the program more natural.
 So far, We have implemented a variety of intelligent algorithms by `pyrimidine`, including adaptive GA [@hinterding], quantum GA [@supasil], differential evolution [@radtke], evolutionary programming, particle swarm optimization [@wang], as well as some local search algorithms, such as simulated annealing.

-This library provides a wide range of chromosome classes to use, including Boolean, integer, and real number types, and that can even represent probability distributions and node permutations in graph and their mixed forms.
+This library provides a wide range of chromosome classes in the `chromosome` module, including Boolean, integer, and real number types, and that can even represent probability distributions and node permutations in graph and their mixed forms.
 Most of them are subclasses of `numpy.ndarray`, the array class of `numpy`, but custom definitions are also allowed.
 Each class implements corresponding genetic operations such as crossover and others.

+In the `benchmarks` module, we offer a comprehensive array of problems to evaluate various algorithms, encompassing both traditional optimization models and cutting-edge machine learning models.

 # Algebra-inspired programming